emcdona1/field_classification/README.md

 #### _field_classification_ repository

 The code in this repository uses Convolutional Neural Networks (CNN) in Tensorflow/Keras to classify images of two sets of plant species (e.g. the morphologically similar plant families *Lycopodieaceae* and *Selaginellaceae*, or two species of the *Frullania* genus) based on the available corpus of images.
 Scripts are available to download and preprocess images.
-The CNN and classification programs are designed to accept any standard image file type (per OpenCV standards), and is generic enough to accept images of any species of plants (or other objects!).
+The CNN and classification programs are generic enough to accept images of any species of plants (or other objects!).

 ---